giedrius200/anomaly-detection-side-project/README.md

 ## Sample CSV
 `sample_data.csv` contains hourly values with a couple of injected spikes you can upload from the app sidebar.

-## Why this is useful
-- Quick anomaly exploration: helps spot unusual events in logs, metrics, or sensor data.
-- Baseline for monitoring: lets you compare simple statistical methods quickly before deploying more complex models.
-- Lightweight: runs locally with Streamlit and minimal dependencies.

 ## How to run
 ```powershell